huggingface/peft/docs/source/accelerate/deepspeed.md

 ...

 model = AutoModelForCausalLM.from_pretrained(
     args.model_name_or_path,
     quantization_config=bnb_config,
     trust_remote_code=True,
     attn_implementation="flash_attention_2" if args.use_flash_attn else "eager",
 +     torch_dtype=quant_storage_stype or torch.float32,
 )
 ```

 Notice that `torch_dtype` for `AutoModelForCausalLM` is same as the `bnb_4bit_quant_storage` data type.
 That's it.
 Everything else is handled by Trainer and TRL.

 ## Memory usage

 In the above example, the memory consumed per GPU is **36.6 GB**.
-Therefore, what took 8X80GB GPUs with DeepSpeed Stage 3+LoRA and couple of 80GB GPUs with DDP+QLoRA now requires 2X40GB GPUs.
+Therefore, what took 8X80GB GPUs with DeepSpeed Stage 3+LoRA and a couple of 80GB GPUs with DDP+QLoRA now requires 2X40GB GPUs.
 This makes finetuning of large models more accessible.

 # Use PEFT and DeepSpeed with ZeRO3 and CPU Offloading for finetuning large models on a single GPU
 This section of guide will help you learn how to use our DeepSpeed [training script](https://github.com/huggingface/peft/blob/main/examples/conditional_generation/peft_lora_seq2seq_accelerate_ds_zero3_offload.py).
 You'll configure the script to train a large model for conditional generation with ZeRO-3 and CPU Offload.